AbyssDarkstar/fusioncrafter/README.md

 Save and quit with `Ctrl + S` and `Ctrl + W`.

-Now we are nearly done, just add the `fusioncrafter.lua` to the autostart.
+Now we are nearly done, just add the `start-fusioncrafter.lua` to the autostart.
 We do this by editing `.shrc`:

 ```shell
 edit .shrc